GoodNotes/typescriptify-golang-structs/README.md

 ## Models and conversion

 If the `Person` structs contain a reference to the `Address` struct, then you don't have to add `Address` explicitly.
-Only fields with a valid `json` tag will be converted to TypeScript models.
+Any public field will be converted to TypeScript models.

 Example input structs: